When May a Covered Entity Deny a Patient Request to Amend PHI?

 1. The basis for the denial;

-2. The individual‘s right to submit a written statement disagreeing with the denial, and how the individual may file such a statement;
+2. The individual's right to submit a written statement disagreeing with the denial ("statement of disagreement"), and how the individual may file the statement;

-3. A statement that, if the individual does not submit a statement of disagreement, the individual may request that the covered entity provide the individual‘s request for amendment and the denial with any future disclosures of the protected health information that is the subject of the amendment; and
+3. A statement that, if the individual does not submit a statement of disagreement, the individual may request that the covered entity provide the individual's request for amendment and the denial with any future disclosures of the PHI that is the subject of the amendment; and

-If the covered entity denies all or part of a requested amendment, the covered entity must permit the individual to submit to the covered entity a written statement disagreeing with the denial of all or part of a requested amendment.
-The patient may state the basis of the disagreement in the written statement.
-The covered entity is permitted to reasonably limit the length of a statement of disagreement.
+The covered entity must permit the individual to submit to the covered entity a written statement disagreeing with the denial of all or part of a requested amendment and the basis of the disagreement.
+The covered entity can reasonably limit the length of a statement of disagreement.

 Was this article helpful?